 Cue more “impossible without divine intervention” prayer, a cute “You’ll think I’m barmy, you’re probably asleep BUT…” text to our local consultant midwife, who immediately replied, “I’m breastfeeding, but I can multitask”.
 What a woman!
 What a God!
 Witness 11:53: button pressed.
-So overwhelmed by this improbable act was I, that I couldn’t sleep for two hours and didn’t tell my husband Andrew for two weeks!
-Two months to the day later, an interview and a call from the Uni to say they’d love to have me..
+I was so overwhelmed by this improbable move, that I couldn’t sleep for two hours and didn’t tell my husband Andrew for two weeks… Two months to the day later, an interview and a call from the Uni to say they’d love to have me..

 So what’s this all about? and where might it be heading?
 This is what I spoke out in preparation on the morning of my interview, squinting into the sun in Richmond park.
 BORE warning.
 Heartfelt, but interview prep none the less…